StickyPillars: Robust and Efficient Feature Matching on Point Clouds using Graph Neural Networks: Experiments

-\textbf{Training details:} We process all sequences $00$ to $10$ of the KITTI \cite{geiger2012we} odometry dataset, using the smoothness function (\ref{formula_keypoint_selection}) and identify key-points as described in section \ref{section:pillar_layer}.
-Ground truth correspondences and unmatched sets are generated using the existing odometry ground truth.
-Both point clouds are transformed into a shared coordinate system.
-Ground truth correspondences are either key-point pairs with the nearest neighbor distance smaller than $0.1\,\mathrm{m}$ or invisible matches, i.e. all pairs with distances greater $0.5\,\mathrm{m}$ are unmatched.
-We ignore all associations with a distance in range $0.1\,\mathrm{m}$ to $0.5\,\mathrm{m}$, to ensure variances in resulting features.
-The entire pre-processing is repeated three times with temporal distances $1,5,10$, i.e. consecutive frame index distances.
-For our training, we use the Adam optimizer \cite{kingma2014adam} with a constant learning rate of $10^{-4}$ and a batch size of 16.
-We split the dataset for ablation studies into a subset of three training and three evaluation datasets, resulting in $\trainone, \traintwo, \trainthree$ for training and $\validone, \validtwo$ and $\validthree$ for validation with varying temporal distance pairs, trained for $300$ epochs.
+\textbf{Training procedure:} We process KITTI's \cite{geiger2012we} odometry training sequences $00$ to $10$, using our key-point selection strategy (cp.
+Sec.~\ref{section:pillar_layer}) by computing the proposed smoothness function (Eq.~\ref{formula_keypoint_selection}).
+Ground truth correspondences and unmatched sets are generated using KITTI's odometry ground truth.
+Ground truth correspondences are either key-point pairs with a nearest neighbor distance smaller than $0.1\,\mathrm{m}$ or invisible matches, i.e. all pairs with distances greater $0.5\,\mathrm{m}$ remain unmatched.
+We ignore all associations with a distance in range $0.1\,\mathrm{m}$ to $0.5\,\mathrm{m}$ ensuring variances in resulting features.
+We trained our model for $200$ epochs using Adam \cite{kingma2014adam} with a constant learning rate of $10^{-4}$ and a batch size of 16.
+For the point cloud registration experiment we chose sequence $00 - 05$ for training and sequence $08 - 10$ for evaluation as stated in \cite{Lu_2019_ICCV} and \cite{bai2020d3feat} with frame differences between source and target frame of $1 - 10$ (frame $\Delta = [1, 10]$).
+For the LiDAR odometry estimation we used sequence $00 - 06$ for training and $07 - 10$ for evaluation similar to \cite{li2019net} with frame $\Delta = [1, 5]$.